HzaCode/Athlytics/README.md

 ## 🎯 Overview

-**Athlytics** is a powerful R package for analyzing your endurance training data from **local Strava exports**.
-It provides a complete, **offline** toolkit to transform your raw data into meaningful insights about fitness, fatigue, and performance.
+**Athlytics** is a research-oriented R package for the longitudinal analysis of endurance training.
+It operates entirely on **local Strava exports** (or FIT/TCX/GPX files), avoiding API dependencies to ensure **privacy** and long-term **reproducibility**.

-Designed for athletes, coaches, and sports scientists, Athlytics standardizes the entire analysis process—from loading your data to generating publication-quality plots.
-Because it works **offline** without needing API keys, your data remains completely **private** and your workflows are **stable and reproducible** forever.
+The package standardizes the workflow from data ingestion and quality control to model estimation and uncertainty quantification.
+Implemented endpoints include **acute-to-chronic workload ratio (ACWR)**, **aerobic efficiency (EF)**, and **cardiovascular decoupling (pa:hr)**, alongside personal-best and exposure profiles suitable for **single-subject** and **cohort** designs.
+All functions return tidy data, facilitating statistical modeling and figure generation for academic reporting.

 <br>
 <div align="center">